Horsley Park - Kemps Creek

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 94 trips per day across all routes, which translates to approximately five weekly trips per stop.
+The accessibility of public transport is rated as moderate, with residents typically located 419 meters from their nearest transport stop.
+On average, there are 94 trips per day across all routes, which equates to approximately five weekly trips per individual stop.

 Frequently Asked Questions - Transport